PwS/Journal/README.md

 ## Note
-Every Successfully Create New Customer , We Must change the variable input (That's hardcode , so change manualy on code)
+Every Successfully Create New Customer , Change the variable input (That's a hardcode , so change manualy on code)

 ```
 --Change Variable etCustName,etCustMail,etCustBillAddr and etCustPhone , between double quote " "